scottmmiller/Directives-Workshop/README.md

 		//parsed to show up as 'name-of-directive' in our HTML.

 		return {
 			  //you have 4 restrict options.
-You can use any of the 4 in any combonation.
+You can use any of the 4 in any combination.
 			  //{'E': 'Element', 'A': 'Attribute', 'C': 'Class', 'M': 'Comment'}
 			  //typically we create them as Elements or Attributes.
 			restrict: 'EA',